-Elizabeth’s work on maternal and infant health includes that in both the least developed and most developed countries.
+Elizabeth’s work on maternal and infant health includes that in both developing and developed contexts.

-While there are well known disparities in the care of mothers and children between countries, there are some less predictable findings.
-For example superior breastfeeding rates in “least developed” countries and the fact that though the USA spends more than any other country on health care, and more on maternal health than any other type of hospital care, women have a higher risk of dying of pregnancy-related complications than those in 49 other countries.
+While there are well known disparities in the well-being of mothers and children between countries, there are superior breastfeeding rates in “least developed” countries.
+Though the USA spends more than any other country on health care, and more on maternal health than any other type of hospital care, women have a higher risk of dying of pregnancy-related complications than those in 49 other countries.

 Thus Western society does not necessarily advocate what is best for babies or those who care for them.